svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 once that reduces to a basic case the continuation `SET_GLOBAL_ENV` will be applied.

-One more example to close the circle with the intial example that I got from Lisperator.
+One more example to close the circle with the initial example that I got from Lisperator.
 The function application case.

 In the evaluator the function application case is what is used if no